sonic-net/SONiC/doc/SONiC_YANG_Model_Guidelines.md

         }
 }
 ```
-### 19. Comment all must, when and patterns conditions.
-See Example of comment below.
+### 20. Comment all must, when and patterns conditions.
+See example of comment below.
 Example:
 ```
 leaf family {